Motorcycle Accidents: Lane Splitting

 If you have been hurt in a motorcycle accident caused by an aggressive or reckless driver, you should seek compensation from them.
 Hiring a personal injury lawyer in Los Angeles is the first step toward that goal.

 What is Lane Splitting and is it Legal?

 Lane splitting is the act, by a motorcyclist, of driving between two lanes of stopped or congested traffic.
 As a motorcyclist in Los Angeles, you have undoubtedly come across many traffic jams.
-Rather than plodding along in slow-moving lanes it is much better to slip between lanes.
+Rather than plodding along in slow-moving lanes, it is much better to slip between them.
 You are entitled to do so.
-Lane splitting is permitted in California if it is done in a safe and prudent manner.
+Lane splitting is permitted in California if done in a safe and prudent manner.

 If you were smashed into by another vehicle while lane splitting, it will be up to the police officers and judges to determine whether you met the criteria of “safe and prudent” when you changed lanes.
 It is one of the reasons why you should take care in what you say after the accident.

 It is rare for a motorcyclist to leave an accident unscathed, and your experience is unlikely to be different.
 If you have been knocked off your bike in a lane splitting accident, you may not be able to speak to the police who arrive at the scene.
 You may need to keep still and wait for an ambulance to transport you to the hospital.

 Whenever you can speak to authorities, you should answer their questions honestly.
 It is a crime to lie to the police.
 However, you should say nothing that makes you liable for the accident.
 If you are uncomfortable answering a certain question, you have the right to refuse and to tell the officer that you want legal counsel before answering.

 Who is Liable for a Lane Splitting Accident?